Imposition of Income Tax

 Further tax advantages for individuals

-2. Profit from sale of shares and other qualifying titles is specifically exempt from Cyprus taxation, provided that the underlying assets do not include immovable property located in Cyprus.
+Profit from the sale of shares and other qualifying titles is specifically exempt from Cyprus taxation, provided that the underlying assets do not include immovable property located in Cyprus.

-3. First €19,500 of taxable income is tax exempt.
+First, €19,500 of taxable income is tax-exempt.
 Any taxable personal income in excess of this amount is taxed at progressive rates ranging from 20% to 35% (for incomes over €60,000).

-4. 50% exemption for remuneration from employment exercised in Cyprus by persons who were resident outside Cyprus before commencement of their employment.
-The exemption applies for a period of 10 years commencing from the year of employment, if such income exceeds €100,000 per year.
+50% exemption for remuneration from employment exercised in Cyprus by persons who were resident outside Cyprus before commencement of their employment.
+The exemption applies for a period of 10 years commencing from the year of employment if such income exceeds €100,000 per year.

-7. In case of Cypriot immovable property acquired up to 31st December 2016, profit from subsequent future disposal of such property will be exempt from the 20% Capital Gains Tax.
+For Cypriot immovable property acquired up to 31 December 2016, profit from subsequent future disposal of such property will be exempt from the 20% Capital Gains Tax.

-8. Pension received in respect of past employment abroad is taxed in Cyprus at the flat rate of 5% for amounts exceeding €3,420 per year.
+Pensions received in respect of past employment abroad are taxed in Cyprus at a flat rate of 5% for amounts exceeding €3,420 per year.

 *This guide contains information for general guidance and does not substitute professional advice which must be sought before taking any actions.